All Products

 Note

-After you create the scaling group from scratch, you can follow the on-screen instructions to immediately create a scaling configuration.
-You can also create a scaling configuration subsequently, or specify a launch template for the scaling group.
-For more information, see Manage launch templates and Create a scaling configuration of the ECS type.
+After you select Create from Scratch, the scaling group is created.
+You can then follow the on-screen instructions to immediately create a scaling configuration.
+You can also create a scaling configuration later or specify a launch template for the scaling group.
+For more information, see Manage launch templates and Create a scaling configuration (ECS instances).

 Parameter